 Which works of art reveal a moment in the history of a country?
 Which songs unveil the stories of its people?
 Which films transport us to a different place and allow us to experience another culture?
 Throughout the year, students are exposed to varied cultural materials and experiences that foster a deeper understanding of the values and practices of the target culture.
 Individual and collaborative work allows students to develop greater proficiency in the structures of the language and expand their knowledge of the diversity of voices within the Spanish-speaking world.
 Activities include in-class discussion, group activities, compositions and journal writing centered on the active use of language and a review of the most important aspects of Spanish grammar.
 Materials include extensive readings (literary and journalistic texts) and audiovisual sources (film).
 Class is conducted in Spanish.

 This course allows our most advanced students of Spanish to delve further into the language, cultures and literatures of the Spanish-speaking world.
 The course readings includea broad sampling across both traditional and modern literary genres, so students might read novels, short stories, essays, and theater, and they will also learn about blogs, new media, film, and other visual arts.
 Through this development of visual literacy students will hone their analytical and critical thinking skills and deepen their appreciation of the depth and range of the cultures of the Spanish-speaking world.
 By the end of the course, the students will be able to use Spanish flexibly and effectively for both academic and intercultural purposes.
 This is an honors-level, two-term course.

-This one-term course explores the basic principles of acting including ensemble building, improvisation, voice, movement, textual analysis and theater vocabulary.
+This two-term course explores the basic principles of acting including ensemble building, improvisation, voice, movement, textual analysis and theater vocabulary.
 Class assignments include writing and performing monologues, and presenting group scenes and projects.
 Additionally, students explore various plays from classical to contemporary.
 No previous acting experience is necessary.
 May be taken as 6th course: THE200P.